10K Training Explained: What Is Zone 1 / Recovery?

 Top mistakes to avoid:

-Stick to your zone.
-Recovery is not the time to “sneak in” extra work
+Ignoring your plan: Stick to the zone.
+Recovery runs are not the time to sneak in extra mileage or pace.

 Zone 1 vs Other Training Zones